turbo-sim/turboflow/_sources/source/tutorials/design_optimization.rst.txt

 Plot axial-radial plane
 ^^^^^^^^^^^^^^^^^^^^^^^^

-From the geometry of the optimized turbine, the turbine geometry in the axial-radial plane can be plotted:
+This function plots the geometry of an axial-turbine in the axial-radial plane.
+The plot is initialized by providing the geometry from the solution of the optimization problem:

 .. code-block:: python